Skip to main content

 A standard TRT protocol for a male patient often involves weekly intramuscular injections of Testosterone Cypionate, a long-acting ester of testosterone.
 This is frequently paired with other medications designed to manage the systemic effects of the therapy.
 Gonadorelin, for instance, is a peptide that mimics Gonadotropin-Releasing Hormone (GnRH).

 Its use helps maintain the function of the Hypothalamic-Pituitary-Gonadal (HPG) axis, preserving testicular size and some degree of natural testosterone production.
-Anastrozole, an inhibitor, is used to control the conversion of testosterone into estrogen, mitigating potential like water retention or gynecomastia.
+Anastrozole, an aromatase inhibitor, is used to control the conversion of testosterone into estrogen, mitigating potential side effects like water retention or gynecomastia.
 Each component of this protocol is a lever that can be adjusted, and knowledge of a patient’s AR genetics provides crucial information on how to pull those levers effectively.

 How Does CAG Repeat Length Influence TRT Protocols?